-1. Give birth in a Hospital or other healthcare Facility; or

-2. Remain under Inpatient care in a Hospital or other healthcare Facility for any fixed term following the birth of a child.
+- 1. Give birth in a Hospital or other health care Facility; or - 2.
+Remain under Inpatient care in a Hospital or other health care Facility for any fixed term following the birth of a child.

 Note: This provision does not amend the Contract to restrict any terms, limits, or conditions that may otherwise apply to Surrogates and children born from Surrogates.
-Please reference General Non-Covered Services and Exclusions as limitations may exist.
+Please reference General Non-Covered Services and Exclusions section as limitations may exist.

 Duty to Cooperate.
-We do not cover services or supplies for Members who are a Surrogate during the course of their Surrogacy Arrangement.
-For more information on excluded services, please see the General Non Covered Services and Exclusions Section.
-Members who are a Surrogate at the time of enrollment or Members who agree to a Surrogacy Arrangement during the plan year must, within 30 days of enrollment or agreement to participate in a Surrogacy Arrangement, send Us written notice of the Surrogacy Arrangement to Coordinated Care at the Member Services Department, 1145 Broadway, Suite 300 Tacoma, WA 98402.
-In the event that a Member fails to comply with this provision, we reserve our right to enforce this Contract on the bases of fraud, misrepresentation or false information, up to and including recoupment of all benefits that we paid on behalf of the Surrogate during the time that the Surrogate was insured under our policy, plus interest, attorneys' fees, costs and all other remedies available to us.
+We do not cover services or supplies related to a Member's Pregnancy for when a Member is acting as a Surrogate during the course of their Surrogacy Arrangement.
+For more information on excluded services, please see the General Non-Covered Services and Exclusions section.
+Members who are a Surrogate at the time of enrollment or Members who agree to a Surrogacy Arrangement during the plan year must, within 30 days of enrollment or agreement to participate in a Surrogacy Arrangement, send Us written notice of the Surrogacy Arrangement to Coordinated Care, Attn: Member Services, 1145 Broadway, Suite 300 Tacoma, WA 98402.
+In the event that a Member fails to comply with this provision, we reserve our right to enforce this Contract on the basis of fraud, misrepresentation or false information, up to and including recoupment of all benefits that we paid on behalf of the Surrogate during the time that the Surrogate was insured under our Contract, plus interest, attorneys' fees, costs and all other remedies available to us.